 - UCAS institution code

-- All courses developed in consultation with industry, covering aerospace discipline relevant to graduate careers and cutting-edge research
+- Our course has been developed in consultation with industry, covering aerospace content that is relevant to graduate careers and cutting-edge research

 - Excellent computational and experimental facilities

-- Wide range of learning gives particular strengths in team working, creativity and adaptability
+- Wide range of learning gives our graduates particular strengths in team working, creativity and adaptability

 - Contact name